 One-Time 2020 Supplemental GST/HST Credit

-Note that this was a one-time emergency payment for 2020 only.
+Note that this was a one-time emergency payment for 2020 only, for the 2019 tax return year.
 If you didn’t receive it and think you might qualify, contact the CRA at 1 (800) 959-8281

 Due to the emergency situation and job losses many Canadians find themselves in due to COVID-19, there was a supplemental GST/HST Credit given on April 9, 2020.

 You are eligible for the supplemental credit if: